-About the Swim England Synchronised Swimming National Age Group ChampionshipsAugust 1, 2018
+About the Synchronised Swimming National Age Group ChampionshipsDecember 1, 2018

 The Swim England Synchronised Swimming National Age Group Championships is the premiere competition for young synchronised swimmers in England.

-- Entries: Open later in 2018 – find out more on our Competitor Entry page
+- Entries: Open in the week commencing 17 Dec – find out more on our Competitor Entry page

 What can I expect from the National Age Group Synchronised Swimming Championships?

 The National Age Group Championships are a festive feast of synchronised swimming, with the largest number of competitors of any domestic synchro event.

 There are four types of competition at the National Age Group Championships: